CreitinGameplays/geminios/README.md

 - Debian `task-*` desktop metapackages are supported as dependency anchors through import-policy overrides; GeminiOS keeps `apt` blocked, but packages such as `task-mate-desktop`, `task-lxqt-desktop`, and `tasksel` can still resolve when their policy-approved dependencies are available.
 - The bucket must be publicly readable, or be exposed through a public custom domain, because `gpkg` currently performs plain HTTP(S) fetches.
 - Secondary `.gpkg` repositories must still expose `x86_64/Packages.json.zst` and the package files referenced by that index underneath the same base URL.
-- `gpkg update` merges Debian testing metadata and multiple `.gpkg` repositories into one local cache instead of overwriting previous sources.
+- `gpkg update` keeps Debian testing as the backend, synchronizes raw indices first, and rebuilds the merged runtime catalog lazily only when another command needs it.
 - `gpkg` reads `system_provides` and `upgradeable_system` from `/etc/gpkg/import-policy.json` during dependency resolution so GeminiOS can keep control over base/runtime ownership.

 Per-transaction optional dependency control is also available for testing-backed installs, upgrades, and repairs: